Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "This may just be cleanup, Cousin, but it’s at a scale nobody’s ever done before.
 We’re gonna do a crash-course basic training for every Clanless we find along the way, turn ‘em around, put ‘em with experienced units, do missions, and *repeat."* Daar tilted his head curiously, "Have you done the math on this, Regaari?"

-"…I admit, I’ve found the numbers daunting.
-A *billion* strong army always seemed…rhetorical."
+"...I admit, I’ve found the numbers daunting.
+A *billion* strong army always seemed... rhetorical."

 "Stonebacks don’t lie, Cousin."
 He said it not unkindly.
 "An’ I ain’t in the habit of exaggerating, either.
 I meant what I said.
 We don’t have *time* to make weapons for everyone, kit them out properly or do any of the buildout the humans are used to.
 But for this?
 We really don’t *need* it.
 Gaoians got claws and teeth.
 What we need are warm bodies, *fast,* and we need an’ endless number of ‘em.
-So we basically press-gang the fittest Clanless we run into, show ‘em how an’ what to do by example…"
+So we basically press-gang the fittest Clanless we run into, show ‘em how an’ what to do by example..."

-The numbers really were daunting, and the simple *scale* of Daar’s ambition was…
+The numbers really were daunting, and the simple *scale* of Daar’s ambition was...

-"…How long until the army is that big?"
+"...How long until the army is that big?"

 "Prol’ly a year, maybe a little more.
-Train a group, go on mission, use that group to train more and send *them* on mission…we end up with geometric expansion.
+Train a group, go on mission, use that group to train more and send *them* on mission... we end up with geometric expansion.
 Add to that our industrial nanofacs an’ hardly any materiel requirements in the first place, things are gonna go *way* faster than America’s stand-up in World War Two."

 Regaari didn’t know the deep history of that conflict, but he did know the sheer logistical *scale* was in its own way unmatched - they had only just invented computers!

 He reconsidered his friend warily. *This* was ambition like Regaari had not conceived.
 It was obvious just from Daar’s confidence and tone that the strategy was well-considered and carefully planned, too; clearly, he had been thinking about this for some time.

-"…And you intend, once this grand army has swept Gao clean, to turn on the Hunters."
+"...And you intend, once this grand army has swept Gao clean, to turn on the Hunters."

 "Eventually.
 We’ll need to rebuild, circle back and properly train and equip them.
 But by then they’ll all be blooded and *eager* to sink their teeth into the evil that did this to us.
 That army has an expiration date, Cousin, and we don’t even know how big of a die-off we’re facing.
 What else am I gonna do with an asset like that?"